 Keeping your school library up to date

-15 April, 2021Most people would agree that providing access to a range of high-quality and relevant titles lies at the heart of promoting a culture of reading for pleasure.
+28 June, 2023Providing access to a range of high quality and relevant titles lies at the heart of promoting a culture of reading for pleasure.
 But with so many new books being published and school budgets stretched to the limit, how do you decide which ones to choose and how do you keep the flow of fresh new titles coming?

 Every school is different so there is no one right answer, but here are a few ideas for you to consider and, more importantly, the resources that you can draw on to help you.